BirkhoffG/jax-relax/paper/paper.md

 Despite progress made in counterfactual explanation research [@wachter2017counterfactual;@mothilal2020explaining;@ustun2019actionable;@upadhyay2021towards;@vo2023feature;@guo2021counternet;@guo2023rocoursenet], current research practices often restrict the evaluation of recourse explanation methods on medium-sized datasets (with under 50k data points).
 This constraint primarily stems from the excessive runtime overhead of recourse generation by the existing open-source recourse libraries [@pawelczyk2021carla;@mothilal2020explaining;@klaise2021alibi].
 For instance, as shown in \autoref{fig:speed}, the CARLA library [@pawelczyk2021carla] requires roughly 30 minutes to benchmark the adult dataset containing $\sim32,000$ data points.
-At this speed, it would take CARLA approximately 15 hours to benchmark a dataset with 1 million samples, and nearly one week to benchmark a 10-million dataset.
+At this speed, because the runtime scales linearly with the number of data points, it would take CARLA approximately 15 hours to benchmark a dataset with 1 million samples, and nearly one week to benchmark a 10-million dataset.
 Consequently, this severe runtime overhead hinders the large-scale analysis of recourse explanations and the research development of new recourse methods.

 ![\label{fig:speed}Runtime comparison of the *adult* dataset between `ReLax` and three open-source recourse librarires (CARLA [@pawelczyk2021carla], DiCE [@mothilal2020explaining], and alibi [@klaise2021alibi].](./figs/speed-compare.pdf)